Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 ## Prerequisites

-To enable your application to use the account management functionality:
+To enable your application to use the account management functionality, follow these steps:

 1. To use the [Tizen.Account.AccountManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.html) namespace, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file: